Faculty Resources for Incorporating Sustainable Practices

-Sustainability is a topic critical for 21st century citizens to understand, regardless of field or profession.
+Sustainability is a critical topic for 21st-century citizens to understand, regardless of field or profession.

 Adapted from The Association for the Advancement of Sustainability in Higher Education (AASHE)

-- Develop assignments based on aspects of sustainability
+- Develop assignments based on aspects of sustainability.

-- Assign readings focused on sustainability that correspond with course content
+- Assign readings focused on sustainability that correspond with course content.

 - Assign new projects to illustrate sustainability concepts covered in class

-- Devote one section of the course to sustainability related concepts
+- Devote one section of the course to sustainability-related concepts.

-- Encourage re-use of poster boards, etc. when possible
+- Encourage re-use of poster boards, etc. when possible.

 - Sustainability Improves Student Learning website, hosted by Carleton College